VeikkaHimmi/Arbitrage/README.md

 When we include order sizes, we are dealing with multigraphs and maxinum flow problem: What is the best route to flow money from EUR to USD with current market orders, when we account for order size and value?

-To test this out, crypto currency exchanges like Coinbase seem to provide free orderbook data on cryptocurrencies.
+To test this out, cryptocurrency exchanges like Coinbase seem to provide free orderbook data on cryptocurrencies.
+This could work as an good startingpoint.